CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

     To facilitate `Pheno-Ranker`’s integration into the Beacon v2 API ecosystem, we propose two distinct pathways for query submission to enhance flexibility and security (both requiring `POST` requests):

     1. The first method mirrors the approach used in hospital networks, where queries leverage a precomputed vector.
 This ensures secure and efficient similarity evaluations against an existing database.
-To support this, a Beacon aggregator would periodically gather ontology terms via the _filtering_terms_ endpoint from each Beacon v2 API, thereby creating a global lookup table
+To support this, a Beacon aggregator would periodically gather ontology terms via the _filtering_terms_ endpoint from each Beacon v2 API, thereby creating a global lookup table.

     2. Alternatively, centers may submit queries using actual JSON data (either `BFF` or `PXF` objects), which should be anonymized or meet the network’s security standards.
 This option allows the recipient site to perform similarity analyses either on their precomputed data or on-the-fly using Pheno-Ranker’s CLI or module, offering greater adaptability.